-It is useful to ask what consciousness is like in terms of the aethertime axioms of matter, time, and action.
-Since consciousness involves the matter of memory as well as the neural recursion of sensation-feeling-action, we conclude that consciousness is very time-like.
+It is useful to ask what free choice is like in terms of the aethertime axioms of matter, time, and action.
+Since free choice involves the matter of memory as well as the neural recursion of sensation-feeling-action, we conclude that free choice is very time-like.
 The definition of any of the trimal beliefs are only in terms of other trimals and time is therefore the quotient of matter and action.
 Just as the ticks of a clock as action evolve the position of the hands of a clock, time is both action and the matter of a clock's memory.

-Consciousness is therefore quite simply the memory of our neural recursion of sensation-feeling-action that we call experience.
-Of all the functions of consciousness, then, feeling and emotion are the most specific to human biology.
-There may be an algorithm that is similar to human feeling and emotion, but without the biology of human feeling and emotion, the consciousness of that algorithm will not be human.
+Free choice is therefore quite simply the memory of our neural recursion of sensation-feeling-action that we call experience.
+Of all the functions of free choice, then, feeling and emotion are the most specific to human biology.
+There may be an algorithm that is similar to human feeling and emotion, but without the biology of human feeling and emotion, the free choice of that algorithm will not be human.

 We accumulate sensations with receiver organs and those sensations go through various sensory areas of our brain into the recursion layers of our cerebral cortex.
 All of this neural processing is quite complex and not always very well understood.
 One proposition is that our sensations disperse into the folded matter sphere that represents reality in our brain and those neural impulses are the superposition of each object's possibilities.